The ultimate guide to top Myanmar destinations with guidelines where to go in Myanmar and what to see in Myanmar

 BEST PLACES TO VISIT IN BURMA AND BEST SITES TO SEE IN BURMA

 From the 9th to the 13th century Bagan was the capital of the Kingdom of Pagan.
 And the Kingdom of Pagan was actually the first Myanmar Empire.

-During the Bagan Golden Age, Bagan had over 10.000 pagodas.
-A legend says that 40.000 monks and 40.000 slaves built them as an act of merit.
-Today left ‘only’ about 2.000 stupas and temples on the area of 10.200 acres (4.200 ha).
-Only 2.000 pagodas!
+During the Bagan Golden Age, Bagan had over 10,000 pagodas.
+A legend says that 40,000 monks and 40,000 slaves built them as an act of merit.
+Today ‘only’ about 2,000 stupas and temples are left in the area of 10,200 acres (4,200 ha).
+Only 2,000 pagodas!

 Entrance fee to Bagan Archaeological Zone: 20 USD.